 To achieve the robotic opening salvo, Greenwood played his arpeggiated lick through an original DigiTech Whammy pedal, set to one-octave-up plus dry signal.
 The original Whammy was monophonic, so it couldn’t track the ringing notes from the altered EGDGBE tuning, lending the track its glitchy, lo-fi appeal.

 Jonny employed an HS-configured Fender Telecaster Plus and Fender Twin for the recording, before switching to a Marshall Shredmaster running through a Fender Eight-Five combo for the distorted chorus and solo.

 Player: Johnny Marr | Album: Hatful Of Hollow (1984)

 Johnny Marr’s crowning achievement in The Smiths soundscapery is often heralded as a tremolo-pedal classic, but the actual recording is far more complex than that.

 The original track features an Epiphone Casino running through a Fender Twin, which was then played back through four Twins set to the vibrato channel.
 Johnny Marr and producer John Porter struggled to keep the parts vibrating in time, which resulted in the pair recording the riff in 10-second bursts.

 Thankfully, nowadays you can get a remarkably similar effect using a square-wave tremolo, especially using tap tempo to sync it to the track’s bpm.
 Not that Marr opts for that.

 The story goes that on 7 May 1965, Richards woke up in the night at his hotel room in Florida on tour with the riff and opening vocal line in his head.

-“I was imagining horns,” he said in his 2010 autobiography Life, “trying to imitate their sound… the fuzz tone came in handy so I could give a shape to what the horns were supposed to do.”
+“I was imagining horns,” Richards said in his 2010 autobiography, Life, “trying to imitate their sound… the fuzz tone came in handy so I could give a shape to what the horns were supposed to do.”